Digital artwork auctions for $69 million amid online craze - WTMJ

 “Artists have been using hardware and software to create artwork and distribute it on the internet for the last 20+ years but there was never a real way to truly own and collect it,” Beeple said in a statement released by Christie’s.
 “With NFT’s that has now changed.
 I believe we are witnessing the beginning of the next chapter in art history, digital art.”

+Christie’s did not identify the buyer of the artwork, which consists of 5,000 individual digital pictures stitched together that Beeple created – one each day – since May 2007.

 Non-fungible tokens, known as NFTs, are electronic identifiers confirming a digital collectible is real by recording the details on a digital ledger known as a blockchain.
-The tokens, which have swept the online collecting world recently, are used to prove that the item is one of a kind, allowing buyers to claim ownership.
-NFTs are aimed at solving a problem central to digital collectibles: how to claim ownership of something that can be easily and endlessly duplicated.
+The tokens have swept the online collecting world recently, an offshoot of the boom in cryptocurrencies.
+They’re used to prove that an item is one of a kind and are aimed at solving a problem central to digital collectibles: how to claim ownership of something that can be easily and endlessly duplicated.

 Christie’s said the artwork fetched the highest price in an online-only auction and the highest price for any winning bid placed online.